-Rangitīkei Priority Area Key Themes Project Thriving Communities Healthy Communities Connected Communities MANAGE COMPETING LAND USES AND SUPPORT LOCAL BUSINESS GROWTH 4 4.1 Investigate the implementation of incentives and/ or support for building owners to strengthen or redevelop earthquake-prone buildings and incentives for the retention of heritage and character buildings.
-4.2 Work alongside landowners to encourage intensification in the town centre.
-4.3 Undertake a District Plan Change for commercial and industrial environments that: Enables and encourages intensification of the Taihape Town Centre.
+Rangitīkei Priority Area Key Themes Project LAND -OCAL FH 3.1 Investigate the implementation of incentives and/ or support for building owners to strengthen or redevelop earthquake-prone buildings and incentives for the retention of heritage and character buildings.
+Thriving Communities ETING ORT I ROW 3.2 Work alongside landowners to encourage intensification in the town centre.
+Healthy Communities Connected Communities MANAGE COMPETING LAND USES AND SUPPORT LOCAL BUSINESS GROWTH 3 3.3 Undertake a District Plan Change for commercial and industrial environments that: Enables and encourages intensification of the Taihape Town Centre.
 Rezones land to cater for future industrial and commercial growth.
-4.4 Monitor demand for commercial and industrial land to accommodate growth.
-Healthy Communities Unique Communities ENHANCE AND PROTECT TAIHAPE HERITAGE 5 5.1 Work alongside mana whenua and the community to identify and protect significant heritage buildings and cultural sites for protection in the Rangitīkei District Plan 5.2 Development of Nature Networks: Taihape town centre, Memorial Park, Papakai Park, gumboot park, the giant gumboot.
-5.3 Recognise the work being completed by the Rangitīkei Rivers Catchment Collective catchment groups that support environmental improvements.
-5.4 Investigate methods to increase canopy cover throughout Taihape.
-5.5 Support community-led development of Taihape's parks and reserves in alignment with the Parks, Open Spaces and Sporting Facilities Strategy and the Urban Design Plan for the area.
-Connected Communities Healthy Communities IMPROVED TRANSPORT OPTIONS 6 6.1 Identify and develop Active Mobility Pathways around Taihape that aim to provide opportunities for active transport and micro-mobility.
-6.2 Advocate for the trial and implementation of innovative public transport options that take advantage of emerging transport technology.
-6.3 Advocate for passenger rail services for Taihape for both locals and tourists.
-6.4 Position and develop the Taihape Train Station as a transport hub that provides civic space, green space, and supports the traveller market.
+MANUSU 3.4 Monitor demand for commercial and industrial land to accommodate growth.
+ND 4.1 Investigate future recreation and redevelopment opportunities for the Taihape Swim Centre.
+4.2 Re-assess the feasibility of all-year opening of the pool.
+Healthy Communities ON A FACI 4 4.3 Invest in the development of a multi-purpose civic and community facility for Taihape.
+Unique Communities RECREATION AND MMUNITY FACILIT 4.4 Investigate the feasibility of the development of a co- work space.
+REC COMM 4.5 Support community-led development of Taihape's parks and reserves in alignment with the Parks, Open Spaces and Sporting Facilities Strategy and the Urban Design Plan for the area ND PROTECT HERITAGE OTECT 5.1 Work alongside mana whenua and the community to identify and protect significant heritage buildings and cultural sites for protection in the Rangitīkei District Plan Healthy Communities Unique AND PR 5 5.2 Development of Nature Networks: Taihape town centre, Memorial Park, Papakai Park, gumboot park, the giant gumboot.
+Communities ENHANCE AN TAIHAPE'S H 5.3 Recognise the work being completed by the Rangitīkei Rivers Catchment Collective catchment groups that support environmental improvements. ЧЛ 5.4 Investigate methods to increase canopy cover throughout Taihape.
+PORT PORT 6.1 Identify and develop Active Mobility Pathways around Taihape that aim to provide opportunities for active transport and micro-mobility.
+Connected Communities IMPROVED TRANSPORT OPTIONS 6 6.2 Advocate for the trial and implementation of innovative public transport options that take advantage of emerging transport technology.
+Healthy Communities OPT 6.3 Advocate for passenger rail services for Taihape for both locals and tourists.
+IMPRC 6.4 Position and develop the Taihape Train Station as a transport hub that provides civic space, green space, and supports the traveller market.